what we do

-Make it Open will develop a mix of actions, tools and resources that will be open for the education community to join, use or attend.
+Make it Open developed a mix of actions, tools and resources that will be open for the education community to join, use or attend.

 - 16 learning scenarios: A supportive framework allowing teachers to try out an open learning approach